kylesomers/amazon-ecs-catsndogs-workshop/Lab-4-Artifacts/lab4-detailed-steps.md

     1. Key: ALB_URL

-    2. Value: <URL of the load balancer> for example: http://catsn-catsn-123455678-abcdefgh.us-west-2.elb.amazonaws.com
+    2. Value: <URL of the load balancer> for example: http://catsn-catsn-123455678-abcdefgh.us-west-2.elb.amazonaws.com.
+You can find your ALB URL as a CloudFormation Output for the **catsndogssetup** CloudFormation stack that you previously deployed.

 10. Click **Add**.